Christmas in Thailand 2025: Guide for Teachers — KET

 Teacher Hacks

-• Prep Early: Stock craft supplies—paper, glitter—for your Thailand packing list.
+• Prepare Early: Stock up on craft supplies, paper, and glitter for your Thailand packing list.

 Beyond Lessons